cubbles/gitbook/coder-devtools-cdt/user-guide/generate-readme-file.md

 A **README.md** file will be generated in the folder of the current webpackage.

 ![Webpackage folder containing the generated README file](../../.gitbook/assets/readme_file.png)

+## The npm module version

+You can use an npm module that serves the same purposes called [cubx-generate-webpackage-readme-file](https://www.npmjs.com/package/cubx-generate-webpackage-readme-file).
+The module can be used from the command line or in a node script.